PixelgenTechnologies/pixelator/CONTRIBUTING.md

     where your `yourgithubuser` is the user/org where you have cloned the repo.

-3. Configure your environment.
+3. Configure your environment and install pixelator.

    We recommend that you follow the instructions in [DEVELOPERS.md](DEVELOPERS.md).

-4. Install pixelator.

-   And make sure `fastp` is installed in your system.

-    ```shell
-    poetry install
-    fastp -v
-    ```

-5. Create a branch for local development.
+4. Create a branch for local development.

     ```shell
     git checkout -b name-of-your-bugfix-or-feature